 Some of the barriers will have a green arrow displayed – this means this is a barrier that you can travel through.
 Insert your paper ticket, or tap your Oystercard on the yellow pad right next to the sign displaying the green arrow.
 The barriers in front of you (just left from the arrow) will open and allow you to walk through.

-Other barriers will have a red X displayed – this means this barrier will not open for you and is either closed, or being used for visitors travelling in the opposite direction.
+Other barriers will have a red X displayed – this means this barrier will not open for you and is either closed or being used for visitors traveling in the opposite direction.

 Find Your Correct Direction

 In general, the Underground lines operate going north–south or east–west and vice versa.
 Checking on your map will help you determine which direction you are travelling in, which will help you find the correct platform and train for your journey.

 At every station, there will be maps like these showing the two directions that the trains will be travelling in, and under each direction will be a list of all the stations the train will stop at – in order!